TorchJD/torchjd/docs/source/examples/index.rst

 - :doc:`PyTorch Lightning Integration <lightning_integration>` showcases how to combine
   TorchJD with PyTorch Lightning, by providing an example implementation of a multi-task ``LightningModule`` optimized by Jacobian descent.
+- :doc:`Automatic Mixed Precision <amp>` shows how to combine mixed precision training with TorchJD.

 .. toctree::
     :hidden: